texfaq/texfaq.github.io/FAQ-keyval.md

 date: 2014-06-10
 ---

-# Key-value input for macros and package options

 When we discussed
 [extending the number of arguments to a macro](FAQ-moren9), we suggested that large numbers of arguments, distinguished only by their